xegtor/Pridictive-Maintenance/README.md

-# Pridictive-Maintenance
+# Predictive-Maintenance
-An statistical machine learning model made for pridicting failures in machines
+A statistical machine learning model made for predicting different kind of failures in machines.